Arzte/Arzte-bot/README.md

 ## Running arzte

 Download the latest release of arzte, then extract the bin file.
-Copy settings.toml.example to settings.toml, and set your Discord token with your own bot token.
+Copy settings.example.toml to settings.toml, and set your Discord token with your own bot token.

 ```token = "MTc1MDQ4MTc0MzMzOTg0NzY4.DxQwWQ.7TYu1RMBpUkTFlkxhYHsqR_89Nw"``` (not a real token don't worry)